mohammedSlimani/100-days-of-code/log.md

 **Today's Progress**: I solved 49 coding challenge on the FCC plateform.

 **Thoughts:** Learned Bootstrap and jQuery.
 **Link to work:** [Free Code Camp] https://www.freecodecamp.org/tromastrom

+### Day 4: January 17, 2019
+**Today's Progress**: I solved 9 coding challenge on the FCC plateform, Contnuined on building my side project maquette.

+**Thoughts:** Learned Sass.
+And I am focusing more on building my maquettes for my side project.
+I thought it would be easy to do so, but it turned out to be one of the most challenging tasks.
+**Link to work:** [Free Code Camp] https://www.freecodecamp.org/tromastrom